You can use Veeam Agent for Linux to create transactionally consistent backups of Veeam Agent machines that run the PostgreSQL database system.

 - System user without password — Veeam Agent uses the peer authentication.
 In the peer authentication method, Veeam Agent for Linux uses the OS account as the PostgreSQL database user name.

 Requirements and Limitations for PostgreSQL Processing

-- Veeam Agent for Linux supports processing of the PostgreSQL database system version 9.4 — 12.1.
+- Veeam Agent supports processing of PostgreSQL database systems version 12, 13, 14, 15 and 16.